-Any team or competitor above the age of majority must submit a completed Emergency Contact Form with their entry.
-See Appendix III.
+- Any competitor above the age of majority must submit a completed Emergency Contact Form (Appendix III) with their entry. - Those listed as an emergency contact must be available by phone during the competition.

 Article 28-Coaches and Coaching

 Eventing coaches are allowed, but not mandatory for all rallies.
 There may be one or more coaches (may not also serve as chaperone).
 The presence of a coach at Eventing rally is to promote safety, good sportsmanship and good horsemanship in the warm-up area and the competition ring.
 Coaches are expected to help any Pony Club competitor who asks for assistance or whose coach is not present in the warm up area.